pfrankw/lor/README.md

 Also this comes as a library to be embedded in your project, so your software does not need to make SOCKS connections to the Tor binary.

+## Crypto
+That was the funniest and hardest part to me.
+I first realized a version using OpenSSL, but the output was very big, then I decided to switch entirely on mbed TLS.

 ## PoC
 This is a proof-of-concept and should **NEVER** be used in production environments.
 It was fast coded and has not proper data structures and code design to handle serious problems (no event loop for example).
 It was just made to demonstrate that malware living entirely on Tor, without any kind of proxy or workarounds, can be realized.

 ## It is not working now